ctala/SQL-Queries-Introduction/README.md

 We are going to use SQLite as a Database Engine to try the SQL Queries.

+* Version : 1.0.0
+* Created : 10/01/2017
+* Updated : 11/11/2017

 ## Files attached :
-* Northwind.sqlite : The actual database that can be open with any SQLite editor.
+* [Northwind.sqlite][62b46cf0] : The actual database that can be open with any SQLite editor.
-* Northwind.Sqlite3.sql : Includes the SQL code to create the Database.
+* [Northwind.Sqlite3.sql][a8dd8a9a] : Includes the SQL code to create the Database.

+  [62b46cf0]: Northwind.sqlite "Test Database Northwind"
+  [a8dd8a9a]: Northwind.Sqlite3.sql "Sql to create Northwind Database"

 ## Docs
 * [Functions and Operators][72e3ee27]